SizableElectronics/sizableelectronics.com/README.md

 # sizableelectronics.com
-This is the Source Code for
+This is the Source Code for out official website.
+Check it out at [sizableelectronics.com](https://sizableelectronics.com)!